 Research

-In my Ph.D.
-I addressed key limitations of ML models for visual understanding, particularly their difficulty in adapting to dynamic, real-world conditions, learning over time and from decentralized data sources, focusing on three emerging paradigms: Domain Adaptation, Continual Learning, and Federated Learning.
-More recently, I have been exploring Model Merging, Image Generation and LLMs.
+During my Ph.D., I addressed fundamental limitations of machine learning models for visual understanding, specifically their challenges in adapting to dynamic, real-world conditions, learning continuosly over time and from decentralized data sources, My research explored these challenges through three emerging paradigms: domain adaptation, continual learning, and federated learning.

 [Download CV]